dmerejkowsky/blog/content/pages/about.md

 My name is Dimitri Merejkowsky (not to be confused with the Russian author with the same name :)

-I'm a French software engineer, and I like sharing knowledge and learn from others, hence this blog.
+I'm a French software writer [^1], and I like sharing knowledge and learn from others, hence this blog.

 My twitter bio reads: